Social and health care services for undocumented people in Helsinki

 If you need health or social care services, please contact Kalasatama health and well-being centre.
 You can ask for help at the Immigration Unit social services, if you are worried about your means of supporting yourself, accommodation or other issues in your life.

 Emergency housing for undocumented people is organised at Hermanni by the Parish Union of Helsinki.
-The Helsinki Deaconess Institute organises emergency housing for so-called mobile people in the Deaconess Institute's Alppikatu quarter.
+The Deaconess Foundation organises emergency housing for so-called mobile people in the Deaconess Foundation's Alppikatu quarter.